Frisch History, Family Crest & Coats of Arms

 The surname Frisch was first found in Saxony, where the name emerged in mediaeval times as one of the notable families of the region.
 From the 13th century on the surname was identified with the great social and economic evolution which made this territory a landmark contributor to the development of the nation.

-Important Dates for the Frisch family
+Early History of the Frisch family

 This web page shows only a small excerpt of our Frisch research.
 Another 148 words (11 lines of text) covering the years 1775, 1730, 1742, 1665, 1547, 1590, 1629 and 1701 are included under the topic Early Frisch History in all our PDF Extended History products and printed products wherever possible.